darocha/Angular-ES6-BookShelf-Modules/README.md

  -  gulp amd (Converts the code to ES5 with AMD style modules and starts Node.js server)
  -  gulp commonjs (Converts the code to ES5 with CommonJS style modules and starts Node.js server)

-After running one of the above commands, you will have to uncomment/comment a section on index.html file.
+After running one of the above commands, you will have to uncomment/comment a section in the `index.html file`.
 I have put comments in that file to make it easy to identify the sections.
-Once you made the change, open a browser and change the URL to http://localhost:8000
+Once you made the change, open a browser and navigate to http://localhost:8000